RI-SE/ATOS/docs/Installation/quickstart.md

 This section will walk you through the steps of starting the ATOS server for the first time.

 * Start ATOS by running either one of the docker commands (or with "ros2 launch ..." if you have installed it locally).
-This guide will show ATOS running on a host computer with docker compose.
+In this guide, the docker compose command is used.```

         /<git_repo_path>/ATOS $ docker compose up